m-sadkowski/Zoo-Database/README.md

 # Database Project

-This repository contains the SQL database schema created for an academic project.
+This repository contains the T-SQL database schema created for an academic project.
 The primary purpose of this database is to support a relational model design aligned with project specifications.

 ## Features